Kilie/web_app_data_dashboard/README.md

 The origincal data for these graphs was obtained from the [World Bank Open Data](https://data.worldbank.org/) API.

+This web app was deployed to Heroku and can be viewed [here](https://jing-worldbankdata-dashboard.herokuapp.com/).

 ## Installation
 > Python 3:
 >> pandas, NumPy, Plotly, Flask, Gunicorn, Jinja2, requests, PySpark